 COVID-19, or the Coronavirus, has a severe impact all throughout the world.
-It also has an impact on us, Open Cultural Center, and COVID-19 affects most of our projects, including Migracode Barcelona.
+It also has an impact on us, Open Cultural Center, and COVID-19 affects most of our projects, including Migracode Barcelona, sponsored by the European Union.
 Structured by different aspects, such as the impact on finances and the project output, this article clearly describes the effects of COVID-19 on Migracode Barcelona, but also how we plan on tackling the potential issues that have or will come forward because of the COVID-19 global pandemic.

 Please note that this article is based on the full COVID-19 Impact Report which can be opened via the button further below.
 Also, regarding the specific situation in Catalunya and Spain, it is important to mention the following crucial moments in the COVID-19 crisis to understand the context of this article: